 The course covers the following areas:

-- Biodiversity and conservation – Evolution, human impact on biodiversity, conservation and regeneration
+- Biodiversity and conservation – evolution, human impact on biodiversity, conservation and regeneration.

-- Land – Soil, agriculture and food
+- Land – soil, agriculture and food.

-- Human populations and Urban systems – population dynamics, urban systems, planning and urban air pollution
+- Human populations and urban systems – population dynamics, urban systems and planning, urban air pollution.

 Assessment: